You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 -

 Check your sources.
-When you feel certain about something, ask yourself: Am I certain because of evidence, or because examples come to mind easily?
+When you feel certain about something, ask yourself whether you are certain because of evidence or because examples come to mind easily.
 If you can only think of vivid, dramatic examples, the availability heuristic is probably fooling you.

 -